 Don’t get (too) angry at advertising

-With the exception of the BookDinners partnership that I mentioned earlier, I don’t have any other advertising on my site currently.
+Right now, I don’t have any advertising on my site.
 It was a decision I took for aesthetic reasons, and one I’ve frequently regretted.
 Yes, everyone hates sites that are littered with ads – but if that site is peddling nothing but free content, it may be the only way they can make any income publishing it.
 And even then, a blog needs to be getting hundreds of thousands of visitors a month before online advertising is really going to start making any dent in the blogger’s bills.
 No one said that making money from blogging would be easy, but without advertising there’s nothing but sponsored content left (which, in my opinion, is worse than advertising).

 Don’t take Instagram photos at face value